-On May 24th, at this year’s Google Performance Summit, Google unveiled some game-changing updates to AdWords.
+On May 24th, at this year’s Google Performance Summit, Google unveiled some game-changing updates to Google Ads.
 With mobile searches having overtaken desktop, it’s no surprise that the focus on mobile is greater than ever.

 If you have an hour, you can always watch the GPS Keynote, but we are guessing you don’t!
 So here are the 5 most important takeaways and how they will affect your online marketing efforts.

 1. More Ad Copy

 The biggest and most exciting change for PPC advertisers is in the actual text ads.

 - Old pay-per-click ads

 - Two 35 character description lines